jsfuentes/Code-Cheatsheet/CSS/placement/flexbox.md

 Grow shrink and be the right size

+Make `overflow-hidden` to stop the contents from affecting the min size

 Flex is shorthand, but made up of

 - **flex-grow**: how to divide extra space, given to anything with value greater than 0 proportionally on this value(default: 1)